Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Introduction

 Bulk LVO is a paramagnetic (PM) insulator at room temperature\cite{Inaba1995,MIYASAKA2000}.
-The AFM and OO transitions are found near $T_N = 140$ K in single crystals. \cite{Nguyen1995,MIYASAKA2000,MIYASAKA2003,ZHOU2008,TUNG2008} The room temperature crystal structure of LVO is orthorhombic ($Pnma$) and it distorts to a monoclinic structure ($P2_1/a$) upon entering the AFM/OO state.\cite{BORDET1993,REN2003,Khan2004} The structure of epitaxial LVO films grown on the (001) surface of SrTiO$_3$ (STO) has been studied with diffraction methods finding that the patterns can be understood and refined assuming either $Pnma$ or $P2_1/m$ space groups. \cite{ROTELLA2012,ROTELLA2015,Hotta2006} Temperature dependent diffraction studies give no indication of a structural phase transition breaking the lattice symmetry.\cite{ChaitanyaLekshmi2005,MELEY2018} The AFM transition in epitaxial films is however seen in temperature dependent magnetization measurements on LVO and in the related compound PrVO$_3$, and the occurrence of the OO transition in LVO on STO has been deduced from Raman spectroscopy.\cite{WANG2015,VREJOIU2016,VREJOIU2017}
+The AFM and OO transitions are found near $T = 140$ K in single crystals. \cite{Nguyen1995,MIYASAKA2000,MIYASAKA2003,ZHOU2008,TUNG2008} The room temperature crystal structure of LVO is orthorhombic ($Pnma$) and it distorts to a monoclinic structure ($P2_1/a$) upon entering the AFM/OO state.\cite{BORDET1993,REN2003,Khan2004} The structure of epitaxial LVO films grown on the (001) surface of SrTiO$_3$ (STO) has been studied with diffraction methods finding that structure can be refined assuming either $Pnma$ or $P2_1/m$ space groups. \cite{ROTELLA2012,ROTELLA2015,Hotta2006} Temperature dependent diffraction studies give no indication of a structural phase transition breaking the lattice symmetry.\cite{LEKSHMI2005,MELEY2018} The AFM transition in epitaxial films is however seen in temperature dependent magnetization measurements on LVO and in the related compound PrVO$_3$.
+The occurrence of the OO transition in LVO on STO has been deduced from Raman spectroscopy. \cite{WANG2015,VREJOIU2016,VREJOIU2017} Recent investigations on strained LVO films by low-energy muon spin spectroscopy and ellipsometry measurements show that the compressive strain only reduces by few K the OO and AFM transition temperatures and do not suppress the bulk G-type orbital order. \cite{Meley2021}